jt-96/jt-96/README.md

 I started learning about software development around 6 years ago, at the time I was interested in Game Development.

-After college, I decided that I wanted to be a web developer, so here I am, currently learning to become a Full-Stack Developer!
+After college, I decided that I wanted to be a web developer, so here I am, trying to learn new things to improve my skills as a Full-Stack Dev!

 ## What am I up to now?

-  - Learning, as always.
-  - Deep diving in React.
-  - Thinking about new project ideas.
+  - Taking a break...

 ## What do I plan to do in the future?

+  - Make new projects.
-  - Learn more about my current skillset.
+  - Update my portfolio.

 <!-- ## Technologies: